freenas/freenas-docs/userguide/storage.rst

 menu.
 In the example shown in
 :numref:`Figure %s <zfs_import_nonencrypt_fig>`,
 the %brand% system has an existing, unencrypted ZFS pool.
-Once the volume is selected, click the "OK" button to import the volume.
+Once the volume is selected, click the :guilabel:`OK` button to import the volume.

 If an existing ZFS pool does not show in the drop-down menu, run :command:`zpool import` from :ref:`Shell` to import the pool.